 For the Isuzu D-Max, Mitsubishi L200 and leaf sprung Nissan Navara we offer the semi-air option.
 Semi air enables the driver to adjust the ride height of the rear of the vehicle from the drivers’ seat depending on load.
 A cost-effective way of strengthening the rear suspension only when it is required.

 For even more information on the available systems and applications please read:

 The electronic system ensures that, independent of the load, the vehicle will always have the ride-height set by VB-Airsuspension.
 The rear end of the vehicle will not lower due to heavy load.
 Plus, the constant ride-height has a positive influence on the fuel consumption.
 To ensure that the brake pressure corresponds with the load of the vehicle, a LSV-unit (only used when the vehicle is equipped with a LSV) is used to regulate the brake pressure depending on the pressure in the bellows.

 The air-suspension system is standard equipped with a raise and lower switch.
 This switch offers the opportunity (when the parking-brake is used) to change the height of the rear of the vehicle to ease (un) loading of the vehicle or to ease (de)coupling of a trailer.

 Applying an air-suspension system in most cases requires a modification of the shock absorbers.
 Almost every air-suspension system comes with specific shock absorbers to improve the vehicle’s road handling and straight-ahead running.
 This will also reduce tyre wear-off.

-The air-suspension system more or less filters the unevenness of the road so the passengers are subjected to less engery ( vibrations).
-This icreases comfort and reduces fatigue.
-That is why more and more car manufactures equip their vehicles with air-suspension
+The air-suspension system more or less filters the unevenness of the road so the passengers are subjected to less engery (vibrations).
+This increases comfort and reduces fatigue.
+That is why more and more car manufacturers equip their vehicles with air-suspension